Stocks swing higher in Wall Street's latest corkscrew moves

 NEW YORK (AP) — Stocks are swinging sharply higher on Wall Street Thursday after erasing steep earlier losses caused by a worse-than-expected report on inflation, the latest set of corkscrew moves to rock financial markets.

-The S&P 500 was 1.6% higher in midday trading, a neck-snapping turn after being down as much as 2.4% in the morning and touching its lowest level in nearly two years.
+The S&P 500 was 2.5% higher in afternoon trading, a neck-snapping turn after being down as much as 2.4% in the morning and touching its lowest level in nearly two years.
 Other markets around the world also veered sharply from losses to gains,.

 Besides stocks, prices also initially tumbled for bonds and cryptocurrencies immediately after the U.S. government released its report showing inflation is spreading more widely across the economy.
 One component that's closely followed by policy makers and investors accelerated to its hottest level in 40 years.